 They did not, however, reckon with the boundless arrogance, the political naiveté, and the sheer stupidity of the military clique led by General Tojo, who in October 1941 had attained absolute control over the Japanese government.
 As well, they had not taken into consideration the prominent vanities of the Japanese naval commander.

 Admiral Yamamoto had for many years been heavily involved in the development of the aircraft carrier.
 In November 1941, he was able to deploy six fast and large aircraft carriers that could accommodate more than 350 modern and powerful aircraft, many of which were armed with the new ‘Taranto type’ torpedoes designed to be dropped even in shallow water.
-In addition were armor-piercing bombs for the carrier-based dive-bombers available.
+In addition, were armor-piercing bombs for the carrier-based dive-bombers available.
 Even more impressive were the A6M2 Zero, the first carrier-based fighters which were superior to their counterparts from land bases.

 But despite the seemingly unrestrained enthusiasm for these new weapons, Yamamoto remained a traditionalist in his heart.
 He missed searching and destroying the three US fleet carriers that were on sea outside of Pearl Harbor that day.
-Satisfied with the sinking of five battleships and the destruction of 188 aircraft, Yamamoto was convinced that the later following decisive battle in the open sea between the ‘remains’ of the US Navy and the Japanese Combined Fleet with the support of his great new flagship, the super-battleship Yamato, and the other 10 battleships, would decide the day.
+Satisfied with the sinking of five battleships and the destruction of 188 aircraft, Yamamoto was convinced that the latter following decisive battle in the open sea between the ‘remains’ of the US Navy and the Japanese Combined Fleet with the support of his great new flagship, the super-battleship Yamato, and the other 10 battleships, would decide the day.

 Yamamoto stubbornly clung to his secret passion for the mighty battleships, and six months later, these unfounded and contradictory ideas in the Battle of Midway were to contribute significantly to the defeat of the Japanese ‘Combined Fleet’.